Governance Summit Program – Friday May 29th, 2026

 As more and more boards achieve gender balance, new questions arise about what truly changes around the table.
 This keynote explores persistent myths about women on boards and what they reveal about boardroom dynamics, influence, and decision-making.
 It offers board members a practical perspective on how gender balance can strengthen governance—beyond the numbers alone.

 How do we build a future-oriented economy with companies that are independent and mission-driven?
 Steward-ownership can offer powerful safeguards to ensure that companies prioritize their long-term objectives over short-term profits—especially at pivotal moments.
 From Patagonia, The Guardian, and Ecosia to Signal and De Efteling.
 From mission-driven enterprises to Family Business 2.0.
 So what if we were to fundamentally rethink ownership?
 Are you ready for this paradigm shift?
+Following Peter’s keynote address, there will be a panel discussion with Jeroen Veldman (Nyenrode), moderated by Pascal Paepen.

 11:20 |